SERVAIS URTEXT SERIES

 Caprice No. 2, Op.
 11 for Cello and Piano (Transcribed by Louis Lubeck)

-Caprice No. 2 is a perpetual motion in rondo form, exploring the spiccato bow stroke.
-This Caprice was arranged for cello and piano by the Dutch cellist Louis Lübeck (1838–1904).
-The cello part is virtually the same as Servais’s original, however, Lübeck adds several fingerings for clarification as well as very specific dynamics to aid with phrasing.
-The piano part is freely composed, rarely using material from the original second cello part.
-This arrangement would make a brilliant encore.
+Caprice No. 2 is a perpetual-motion work in rondo form, centered on spiccato bowing.
+The Dutch cellist Louis Lübeck (1838–1904) later arranged it for cello and piano.
+The cello part remains very close to Servais’s original, though Lübeck adds several clarifying fingerings and detailed dynamics to shape the phrasing.
+The piano part is freely composed and rarely draws directly from the original second cello part.
+This arrangement makes a brilliant encore.

 Caprice sur des motifs de l’Opéra ‘Le Comte Ory’ de G. Rossini (Urtext Edition, Cello and Piano)